Giuseppe Montana: Life

-Assassination
+Death

-On 28 July 1985, the day before going on holiday, he was killed by gunshots (a 357 Magnum and a caliber 38 with expanding bullets) while he was with his girlfriend in Porticello, a frazione of Santa Flavia near the harbour where his motorboat was moored.
+On July 28, 1985, the day before going on holiday, Montana was killed by three Corleonesi hitmen, armed with revolvers (a 357 Magnum and two .38 Special with expanding bullets), while he was with his girlfriend in Porticello, a fraction of Santa Flavia near the harbour where his motorboat was moored.

 From the day of his killing, began a summer that saw the city of Palermo immersed in the blood of the victims of the Mafia: in just ten days, three investigators of the Palermo judicial police were murdered, particularly exposed because, according to a large number of unanimous sources, these men were left alone.